Morphing¶

 Touchpad motion recording¶

-Morphing movements you make with your finger on the touchpad can be automated with motion recording.
+Morphing movements on the touchpad can be recorded and looped with motion recording.
 Up to 24 motions can be stored and can be selected using morph+#, and motion recordings can be up to about 40 seconds longs.
-In slot 0 no motion recording can be stored.
-If you touch the touchpad while a motion recording is playing your finger controls the morphing as it takes priority over the motion record.
+Slot 0 can’t be used for motion recording.

 Press and hold record on an empty morph slot to record a new motion.
 When record is released the recording is stopped and it will start looping the recorded motion.